 Following a tumultuous childhood, Siegfried grew up a little bit wild.
-He was educated in Kent, and in Cambridge, where he was supposed to read history, though he left the school without managing to attain a degree.
-The next few years of his life were spent wasted on hunting, playing cricket, and writing verse, aided throughout by his wealthy aunt’s inheritance – Sassoon, being from a wealthy family, had never needed to work, and lived mostly on his small private fortune, and the inheritance from his late aunt.
+He was educated in Kent at New Beacon School and Marlborough College and later in Cambridge at Clare College, where he was supposed to read history, though he left the school without managing to attain a degree.
+The next few years of his life were spent wasted on a life of a country gentleman, in which he would spend his time hunting, playing cricket, and writing verse, aided throughout by his wealthy aunt’s inheritance – Sassoon, being from a wealthy Jewish family, had never needed to work and lived mostly on his small private fortune, and the inheritance from his late aunt.

 Sassoon was not without due praise.
-He received the name ‘Mad Jack’ from the soldiers that he led – inspired mostly for his suicidally insane exploits during the war.
-He single-handedly captured – using grenades – a sixty-strong German trench near the Hindenburg line, after which he sat down in the middle of the trench, and started to read a book of poetry that he had taken with him.
-Becoming engrossed in his book, he forgot to report in, and thus delayed a later attack by two hours.
+Some might say that he was a hero during the war.
+He received the nickname ‘Mad Jack’ from the soldiers that he led – inspired mostly by his near-suicidal exploits during the war.
+He single-handedly captured – using grenades – a sixty-strong German trench near the Hindenburg line, after which he sat down in the middle of the trench and started to read a book of poetry that he had taken with him.
+Becoming engrossed in his book, he forgot to report in and thus delayed a later attack by two hours.

 Colonel Stockwell, his direct superior, was reported to have raged, ‘I’d have gotten you a D.S.O, if you’d only shown more sense.’

 He was later awarded the Military Cross for remaining under fire for an hour and a half, collecting and bringing in killed and wounded British soldiers.